I hadn’t really known what to expect when I walked through the doors of the Ethnic Minority Museum in Beijing.

 So finally, when I had a weekend off work, I took some time to explore the museum deemed by some to be a freak show celebrating China’s cultural differences.

-Located near the Olympic Park, the Culture Park declares itself as a museum showing the harmonious society in which China’s 54 ethnic minorities live in.
+Located near the Olympic Park, Beijing Culture Park declares itself as a museum showing the harmonious society in which China’s 54 ethnic minorities live in.

 I don’t know if any of you have checked the news recently but Xinjiang isn’t too harmonious right now.
 Neither is Tibet.
 And actually the regions near North Korea aren’t so harmonious either.